 The Lonka Project is a photographic tribute to the last Holocaust survivors with us today.
-Throughout 2019 some 250 of the world's leading professional photographers, in some 24 countries, generously contributed their time and talent, each capturing a Holocaust survivor in the context that makes a unique and memorable statement about their lives.
-The result will be an artistic exhibition and a book.
-It will be launched in January 2020 marking the 75th anniversary of the liberation of Auschwitz.
+Beginning in early 2019 and now, into 2024, over 310 of the world's leading professional photographers, in over 30 countries, have generously contributed their time and talent, each capturing a Holocaust survivor in the context that makes a unique and memorable statement about their lives.
+Some 450 Holocaust survivors have been photographed.

 The last survivors of the Holocaust still live among us.

 We photographers - art, portrait and documentary - can do one last thing for them and for us.

 We live in a time when the challenge of Holocaust remembrance grows in difficulty.